trambarhq/relaks-starwars-example-isomorphic/README.md

 `ClientApp` is the SSR build of our app.
 After we've harvested the HTML tree, we pass it to [preact-render-to-string](https://github.com/developit/preact-render-to-string).
 We then stick the resulting HTML into `index.html` and send it to the browser.

 The remaining code deals mainly with data retrieval.
 While in the previous examples we fetch data from [SWAPI.co](https://SWAPI.co), here we handle data requests ourselves so that the demonstration is more realistic.

+## Usage scenarios

+One thing you might notice while looking at the [example](https://trambar.io/starwars/films/) is how clicking on a link brings up the page almost instantaneously.
+This is because we must fetch a complete object even when we only need just one of its properties.
+In the **Films** page for instance, we only need the films' titles.
+But we end up fetching all the information concerning them.
+The extra information enables us to display something when the user subsequently clicks on a link.
+The inefficiency of a REST API actually works to our advantage here by acting as a data-prefetch mechanism.

+The dynamic described above can be especially useful at a content-heavy website.
+Imagine you're building a news portal.
+The front page will link to 20, 30 stories.
+For each story, a title and a short blurb is shown.
+Your REST API always return complete objects.
+The full texts of the story are therefore fetched as well.
+If text is around 20 KB in size, your page wouldn't be ready until 400-600 KB has been downloaded.
+A visitor would be staring at a loading animation in the meantime--if yours is a pure client-side solution.
+Employing server-side rendering masks this transfer time.
+Since the server will send only what's actually shown (the titles and the short blurbs), the (static) page will load quickly.
+And while the visitor is looking at the list and contemplating which story he wishes to read, the stories are silently transferred to his computer.
+When he finally decides to click on one, it'll be there already.
+The story will appear immediately.
+This instant gratification will help you gather more page-views.

+The fact that your site is now also optimized for search engines would bring in more page-views as well.

 ## Final word